All Products

 redis-server --port 6379 --protected-mode no

-• --port 6379: The --port parameter specifies the port on which the Redis server is started.
+• --port 6379: The --port parameter specifies the port on which you want to start the Redis server.
 Default value: 6379.
 If you do not specify the parameter, the default value is used.
 In this example, the parameter is set to 6379.

 • --protected-mode no: The --protected-mode parameter specifies whether to enable protected mode for the Redis server.
 Protected mode is a security feature of Redis.
 When protected mode is enabled, the Redis server accepts connections only from clients that run on the local host (127.0.0.1 or localhost) and rejects all connections from external hosts.
 A value of no specifies that the Redis server accepts connections from all IP addresses.